vardhanarya/scream-detection-lock/Privacy-Policy.md

 ## Data Collection

-This extension does NOT collect, store, or transmit any personal data to external servers.
+This extension does NOT collect, storeor transmit any personal data to external servers.

 ## What We Access